JoeyyScott/Gamer-Supplies/TESTING.md

 ### First Time User

 + As a **First Time User**, I want to easily understand the site upon loading it.
-    + I have included an appropriate header and tagline in the home page that tells users what the site is for and how they can
+    + I have included an appropriate header and tagline in the home page that tells users what the site is for and how they can use it.

         | _Home Page_ |
         |:-----------:|